fmihpc/analysator/Documentation/sphinx/magnetosphere_regions.rst

 **In analysator:**

-*regions.py* in *scripts* has an option to find the central plasma sheet.
+:mod:`regions` has an option to find the central plasma sheet.
 Usage example:

 .. code-block:: python